Children's Hospital is part of the UPMC family.

 Pentamidine isethionate (NebuPent®, Pentam®) is used to prevent and treat Pneumocystis carinii pneumonia, a very serious type of pneumonia, following liver transplantation.
 It may be prescribed for patients who cannot take Bactrim®.

-Pentamidine isethionate is administered by inhalation and is available as a solution or as an injection.
+Pentamidine isethionate is administered by pentamide inhalation but is also available as a solution or as an injection.

 This medication is inhaled through a special breathing unit called a nebulizer, which helps the drug travel deep into the lungs.
 A treatment usually takes 30 to 45 minutes and is given once a month.
 Your transplant coordinator will assist you in making arrangements for having this medication administered at a doctor's office or, if possible, at home.